 German development policy is geared as a cornerstone of a global structural and peace policy to helping improve living conditions in partner countries.
 It aims to overcome hunger and poverty worldwide and strengthen democracy and the rule of law.
 The Federal Ministry of Economic Cooperation and Development draws up the guidelines and concepts.
-Politically and financially, the main emphasis is on bilateral cooperation with partner countries.
-As part of government development cooperation, Germany works with 50 partner countries in jointly agreed country programmes that can involve all the various government tools for development cooperation.
+As part of government development cooperation, Germany works with 85 partner countries in jointly agreed country programmes that can involve all the various government tools for development cooperation.
 Africa is a key region, but Germany also works extremely closely with countries in Asia, southeast Europe, and Latin America.

 The 2030 Agenda for Sustainable Development